ageir/chirp-rpi/README.md

 ## Features
-* A trigger function to trigger all enabled sensors.
+* Uses a trigger function to trigger all enabled sensors.
 User selectable.

 * Get soil moisture in percent (requires calibration) or capacitance value.

 * Several temperature scales to choose from.
 Celcius, Farenheit and Kelvin.

-* Temperature offset to calibrate the temperature sensor.
+* Offset to calibrate the temperature sensor.

-* Timestamps for all on board sensors.
+* Measurement timestamps for all on board sensors.

-* Change I2C address
+* Built in support for changing the I2C address of the sensor.

-* Deep sleep mode to save power.
+* Deep sleep mode to conserve power.

+* Calibration tool for soil moisture.

 #### Created by @ageir, Göran Lundberg
 Github: https://github.com/ageir/chirp-rpi/